 To start, click on the title of the first course step in the list.
-We make it clear which step you should do next by outlining it with a pink block:
+We show which step you should do next by outlining it with a pink block:

 If you find yourself on a different week of the course, don’t panic!
 To start from week 1, click on Week 1 at the top of the To do list and you’ll be able to take the course from the beginning.

 What might I find in a course step?